hjy0518/DepthSAM/README.md

 </p>

 ### Prediction results
-All prediction results can be found in [Baidu Netdisk](https://pan.baidu.com/s/1PqmeqHECilBcJs98x_SuPg?pwd=1234), 提取码: 1234.
+All prediction results can be found in [Baidu Netdisk](https://pan.baidu.com/s/1PqmeqHECilBcJs98x_SuPg?pwd=1234), code: 1234.

 ### Training
 The training stage for DepthSAM: